The peer-review process for the news.

-News-style expository prose is old technology.
-It has inherent flaws.
+News-style expository prose is old technology and has many inherent flaws:

-Assumptions, premises, and biases are implicit.
-They cannot be challenged.
+Assumptions and biases are implicit and cannot be challenged

-All credible perspectives are included and able to challenge one another.
+All credible perspectives are included and able to challenge one another, with the ideas of all stakeholders included in the resulting document as first-class citizens.

-Thought leaders define areas of community consensus or lack thereof.
+Thought leaders define the bounds of what is credible.
+The specific areas of community consensus – or lack thereof – are revealed.

 The community may then track their representatives’ votes over time, relative to the information provided.